Jekwwer/matlab-template/README.md

 ### Prerequisites

 - Ensure you have access to GitHub Codespaces and a valid MATLAB license.
-- MATLAB installation and licensing are managed within the Codespaces environment via the provided Dockerfile and devcontainer.
+- MATLAB installation is managed within the Codespaces environment via the provided Dockerfile and devcontainer.

+> This repository is configured for MATLAB usage via online sign-in only.
+It does not include a MATLAB license but can be configured to use a license server or a license file.
+Since the author does not have access to these, the current setup is designed for GUI-based MATLAB access only.
+Adding your own license or connecting to a license server will enable CLI access.

 ### Getting Started